-There was a whole circus atmosphere surrounding the case; particularly after Faisse was dead.
-There were a thousand questions that we never found the answers to, and after about a month the naysayers and nitpickers came out of the woodwork to lambaste us.
+There was a whole circus atmosphere surrounding the case; particularly after Faisse – or Fees, as he was known – was dead.
+There were a thousand questions that we never found the answers to and after about a month, the naysayers and nitpickers came out of the woodwork to lambaste us.
 That’s the right word, isn’t it?
 Lambaste?
-Yeah, that’s what they did.
+Yes, that’s what they did.
 The gist of their concern – more like outrage, actually – was the whole “militarization of the police” bullshit.
 There wasn’t much of it here, but in other cities?
 It was a living nightmare.
 One suck-butt magazine found a picture of me in my tactical uniform with my sniper rifle and stuck it on the cover with some bullshit caption about how the very essence of democracy was being threatened.
 A lot of the naysayers mistakenly thought I was a member of the SRT unit – that’s Special Response Team, in case you forgot – when in fact I wasn’t.
 Not yet, anyway.
 When they figured it out, they backpedaled at first.
 Then they came back saying it was even worse that I wasn’t a member of SRT.
 They made me out to be some kind of vigilante cop.
 You’re damned if you do and damned if you don’t, aren’t you?

 So life is pretty much back to normal around here.
 I’m still a detective and I’m still working Homicide, though I haven’t decided whether I’m going to stay on the Homicide desk.
 I might transfer to Robbery.
 We’ll see.
-I only got back to full duty two months ago.
-In two months they’re holding the sergeant’s exam and I plan to take it.
+I only got back to full duty a month ago.
+In about two months they’re holding the sergeant’s exam and I plan to take it.
 I kind of miss being in uniform and I could really use the bump in pay.
 I still haven’t dug myself out from under my financial situation, thanks to my divorce.
 My stupid ex?
 Yes, he’s doing just peachy, thank you very much.
 His restaurant is the talk of the town and I’ve seen his picture in the newspapers three times in the last four months.
+It seems like everybody but me loves the son of a bitch.
 I haven’t seen him since our last court appearance.
 He didn’t even call when I was in the hospital; not that I expected him to.
 I never want to see his worthless face again and I’m sure he feels the same way about me.
 What a dickface!

 So I’m home with Beefy the pig and I’m trying to relax.
 It’s been pretty stressful at work lately.
 If you’ll recall, one of the things that came of the sniper shootings was a full-blown outlaw biker gang war.
-Remember how Faisse shot a member of the Black Order outside of a biker hangout and they thought it was a rival club?
+Remember how Fees shot a member of the Black Order gang outside of a biker hangout and they thought it was a rival club?
 They literally started their war with the Storm Wraiths two days after I killed Faisse and it’s still going on.
 Outlaw biker wars don’t end in a week or two.
 They can go on forever.
 Literally!
 Some of the major clubs have been at war with each other for decades.
 This one isn’t like that, but because they’re local clubs, it’s like they feel as if they have to do more damage in order to make a name for themselves.
 In the four months since it started, we’ve had eight homicides because of it and a whole bunch of near-misses.
-About two dozen guys on either side have wound up in the hospital and we’ve got a whole bunch of buildings that have been torched.
+And the beat-downs?
+Good Lord!
+We’ve had punch-ups that involved forty guys at once!
+About two dozen guys on either side have wound up in the hospital and thanks to these assbags’ tendency to play with matches; we’ve got a whole bunch of buildings that have been totally torched!
 These assbags went from zero to full-on overdrive in about two seconds!
 I’ve heard of bad blood before, but this is just ridiculous!

 “Forget it, big boy!
 This is mine!
 You can lick the tray when I’m finished!
 I’m eating this one myself!
 Deal with it!”